Orientation-Preserving Vectorized Distance Between Curves: Introduction

-Let $\Gamma$ be the class of all simple curves $\gamma$ in $\mathbb{R}^2$ with the property that at almost every point $p$ on $\gamma$, considering the direction of the curve, there is a unique normal vector $n_p$ at $p$, which is equivalent to the existence of a tangent line almost everywhere on $\gamma$.
+Let $\Gamma$ be the class of all simple curves $\gamma$ in $\mathbb{R}^2$ with the property that at almost every point $p$ on $\gamma$, considering the direction of the curve, there is a unique normal vector $n_p$ at $p$, i.e. there is a tangent line almost everywhere on $\gamma$.
 Such points are called {\it regular points} of $\gamma$ and the set of regular points of $\gamma$ is denoted by $\reg(\gamma)$.
 Points of $\gamma \setminus \reg(\gamma)$ are called {\it critical points} of $\gamma$.
 The terminology ``almost every point" means that the Lebesgue measure of those $t\in [0,1]$ such that $\gamma(t)$ is a critical point is zero.
-We also assume that at critical points, which are not endpoints of a non-closed curve, left and right tangent lines exist.
+We also assume that at critical points, which are not endpoints of a non-closed curve, $\gamma$ is left and right differentiable but left and right derivatives are possibly not identical, that is, left and right tangent lines exist.
 Finally, we assume that non-closed curves in $\Gamma$ have left/right tangent line at endpoints.
-These assumptions will guarantee the existence of a unique normal vector at critical points.
+These assumptions will guarantee the existence of a unique normal vector at critical points that are defined in Section \ref{S1}.

 \paragraph{Baseline distances.} Important baseline distances are the Hausdorff and \Frechet distances.
 Given two compact sets $A,B \subset \R^d$, the \emph{directed Hausdorff distance} is $\overrightarrow{\dH}(A,B) = \max_{a \in A} \min_{b \in B} \|a-b\|$.
 Then the \emph{Hausdorff distance} is defined $\dH(A,B) = \max\{ \overrightarrow{\dH}(A,B), \overrightarrow{\dH}(B,A)\}$.